 Our disability inclusion experts

-Our disability inclusion experts are available for conferences, speaking engagements, and trainings.
+In addition to facilitating training, our disability inclusion experts are available for conferences, speaking engagements, and trainings.

 About the author